WhiskeySockets/Baileys/README.md

                     WhatsAppWeb.MessageType.sticker // a sticker message
                 ]
             ```
+        - Tested formats: png, jpeg, webp (sticker), mp4, ogg
-        - ```info``` is a JSON object, providing some information about the media.
+    ```options``` is a JSON object, providing some information about the message.
 It can have the following __optional__ values:
     ``` javascript
         info = {
-                    caption: "hello there!", // the caption to send with the media (cannot be sent with stickers though)
+            caption: "hello there!", // (for media messages) the caption to send with the media (cannot be sent with stickers though)
-                    thumbnail: null, /* has to be a base 64 encoded JPEG if you want to send a custom thumb, or set to null if you don't want to send a thumbnail.
+            thumbnail: null, /*  (for media messages) has to be a base 64 encoded JPEG if you want to send a custom thumb,
+                                or set to null if you don't want to send a thumbnail.
-                                        Do not enter this field if you want to automatically generate a thumb */
+                                Do not enter this field if you want to automatically generate a thumb
-                    mimetype: "application/pdf", /* specify the type of media (optional for all media types except documents), for pdf files => set to "application/pdf", for txt files => set to "application/txt" etc.
                             */
+            mimetype: "application/pdf", /* (for media messages) specify the type of media (optional for all media types except documents),
+                                            for pdf files => set to "application/pdf",
+                                            for txt files => set to "application/txt"
+                                            etc.
+                                        */
-                    gif: true // only applicable to video messages, if the video should be treated as a GIF }
+            gif: true, // (for video messages) if the video should be treated as a GIF
+            quoted: quotedMessage, // the message you want to quote (can used with sending all kinds of messages now)
+            timestamp: Date() // optional, if you want to manually set the timestamp of the message
+        }
     ```
-        - Tested formats: png, jpeg, webp (sticker), mp4, ogg
     ``` id ``` is the WhatsApp id of the person or group you're sending the message to.
     It must be in the format ```[country code][phone number]@s.whatsapp.net```, for example ```+19999999999@s.whatsapp.net``` for people.
 For groups, it must be in the format ``` 123456789-123345@g.us ```.
 * __Sending Read Receipts__